Twist families of L-space knots, their genera, and Seifert surgeries: Braids and L-space knots

 Recall that torus knots $T_{p, q}$ are fundamental examples of L-space knots.
 In the standardly embedded torus $T$ with preferred oriented meridian $m$ and longitude $l$, the torus knot $T_{p,q}$ is the unoriented curve in $T$ homologous to $\pm (q [l]+ p [m]) \in H_1(T)$ when given an orientation.
-We may then choose that $q > 0$ so that $T_{p,q}$ is a positive braid and a positive L-space knot whenever $p > 0$ and a negative braid and a negative L-space knot whenever $p < 0$.
+Since $T_{p, q}$ is unoriented, we may choose that $|p| \ge q \ge1$; $|p| = q$ if and only if $(p, q) = (\pm 1, 1)$.
+Then $T_{p,q}$ is a positive braid and a positive L-space knot whenever $p \ge 1$ and a negative braid and a negative L-space knot whenever $p \le -1$.
+(If ever $q=1$, then the knot is actually the unknot, and we regard the unknot to be both a positive and a negative braid.
+Recall that only the unknot is a positive and a negative L-space knot.)
 We say $T_{p,q}$ is a positive torus knot in the former situation and a negative torus knot in the latter.
-Since $g(T_{p, q}) = (|p|-1)(q-1)/2$, for any given integer $N$, there are only finitely many $T_{p, q}$ with $g(T_{p, q}) \le N$.
+Since $g(T_{p, q}) = \frac{(|p|-1)(q-1)}{2}$, for any given integer $N$, there are only finitely many $T_{p, q}$ with $g(T_{p, q}) \le N$.

+In the following we show that every torus knot $K = T_{p, q}$ has a seiferter $c$ that yields a twist family of Seifert surgeries $(K_n, r_n)$ on hyperbolic knots $K_n$ for all but finitely many $n$ \cite{DMM1}, and this twist family contains infinitely many L-space surgeries \cite{Mote}.
+Notably if $p \le -3$ and $2q > |p| > q$, then $c$ is not a braid axis.
+However, these L-space knots can be re-arranged as closures of positive or negative braids.

 Depicted on the left and right side of Figure~\ref{fig:torusknotseiferters} are unknots $c_+$ and $c_-$ disjoint from a once-punctured $T$, though the right side shows $-l$.
 Given the torus knot $T_{p,q}$ in the punctured torus $T$, we define $c_\pm$ to be the corresponding knot in the complement of $T_{p,q}$.
 It follows from \cite{DMM1} (where they are called $c^\pm_{p,q}$) that these are seiferters for the torus knots $T_{p,q}$ with the $pq$ surgery.
-The central two images of Figure~\ref{fig:torusknotseiferters} shows that $T_{p,q} \cup c_+$ is the mirror of $T_{-p,q} \cup c_-$; the mirroring is through a vertical plane containing the curve $m$.
+The central two images of Figure~\ref{fig:torusknotseiferters} show that $T_{p,q} \cup c_+$ is the mirror of $T_{-p,q} \cup c_-$; the mirroring is through a vertical plane containing the curve $m$.
 Hence, by mirroring as needed, we may restrict attention to the seiferter $c_+$.